Scientific Misconduct in Research

 C. Confidentiality

 Institutional members may not retaliate in any way against complainants, witnesses, or committee members.
-Institutional members should immediately report any alleged or apparent retaliation against complainants, witnesses or committee members to the RIO, who shall review the matter and, as necessary, make all reasonable and practical efforts to counter any potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.
+Institutional members should immediately report any alleged or suspected retaliation against complainants, witnesses or committee members to the RIO, who shall review the matter and, as necessary, make all reasonable and practical efforts to counter any potential or actual retaliation and protect and restore the position and reputation of the person against whom the retaliation is directed.

 E. Protecting the Respondent

-During the research misconduct proceeding, the RIO is responsible for ensuring that respondents receive all notices and opportunities provided for in 42 CFR Par 93 and the policies and procedures of USF.
-Respondents may consult with legal counsel or a non-lawyer personal adviser (who is not a principal or witness in the case) to seek advice and may bring the counsel or personal adviser to interviews or meetings on the case.
-If counsel is brought to interviews or meetings, the role of the lawyer is limited to advising (as opposed to representing) the respondent.
+During the research misconduct proceeding, the RIO is responsible for ensuring that respondents receive all notices and opportunities provided for in 42 CFR Part 93 and the policies and procedures of USF.
+Respondents may consult with legal counsel or a non-lawyer personal adviser (who is not a principal or witness in the case) to seek advice and may bring their counsel or personal adviser to interviews or meetings on the case.
+If counsel is brought to interviews or meetings, the role of the lawyer is limited to advising (as opposed to legally representing) the respondent.

 F. Interim Administrative Actions

-• Health or safety of the public is at risk, including an immediate need to protect human or animal subjects;
+• Health or safety of the public is at risk, including an immediate need to protect human or animal subjects

-• HHS resources or interests are threatened;
+• HHS resources or interests are threatened

-• Research activities should be suspended;
+• Research activities should be suspended

-• There is a reasonable indication of possible violations of civil or criminal law;
+• There is a reasonable indication of possible violations of civil or criminal law

-• Federal action is required to protect the interests of those involved in the research misconduct proceeding;
+• Federal action is required to protect the interests of those involved in the research misconduct proceeding

-• The research community or public should be informed.
+• The broader research community or public should be informed

 V. Conducting the Assessment & Inquiry